 “I think #MeToo has shown us that we overestimate how much a legal decision will change the cultural understanding of an issue,” she says.
 Lalonde is more encouraged by the progress that has been made in the past few years and by the fact that we are even talking about such allegations and their complications publicly.

 “Ten years ago, it seemed incomprehensible that someone like Peter Nygaard or Harvey Weinstein would ever have been held accountable.
 Prince Andrew?
-Ten years ago, if someone had said that [would be the case now] I would have laughed in your face and said, ‘Cool, invite me on your magic carpet.’”
+Ten years ago, if someone had said that [would] I would have laughed in your face and said, ‘Cool, invite me on your magic carpet.’”

 Hnatiw tells her clients that a civil case can take up to a minimum of two and a half years before trial.
 But in her experience, 95 percent of civil suits never make it to trial, but instead resolve in settlement.